lukaszkukla/hangman-x/README.md

 &nbsp;

 ## future developments

-* extend categories and words in the database
-* allow user to choose category
+* allow user to sacrifice some points to reveal 1 random letter per word
 * make it more visually appealing with Colorama library

 \